Long term side effects

 Pain management and comfort measures:

 Pain can be caused by all treatments for breast cancer and by the cancer itself.
 Pain varies depending on the individual and type of treatment.
-For example, some patients have relatively little discomfort with lumpectomy and require mild analgesics medication1.
-Others may have moderate to severe pain after mastectomy and reconstruction that require stronger medication1.
+For example, some patients have relatively little discomfort with lumpectomy and require mild analgesics medication.
+Others may have moderate to severe pain after mastectomy and reconstruction that require stronger medication.
 Speak to your doctor as the plan for post-operative pain is best individualized between clinicians and patients with regular monitoring for pain relief.
 Good communication is essential to getting continuous relief for any pain you may experience due to breast cancer or its treatment.
 The nature of your pain can change over time, and this may require a change in your treatment.

-Chronic pain can also be caused by mastectomy and radiation to tissues causing permanent tightness and shrinkage2.
+Chronic pain can also be caused by mastectomy and radiation to tissues causing permanent tightness and shrinkage.
 Treatment includes pain medication, physiotherapy, and massage therapy.
 Further, a doctor or pain specialist can help you manage your symptoms so you can continue your cancer treatments.
 Further, women may experience post-operative muscle tightness, difficulties in lifting the arm, and soreness around the shoulders.
 Gentle stretching exercises can usually begin soon after surgery (usually within 24hr hours), to maintain an adequate range of motion.
 Your oncology team may refer you to physiotherapy.

 One of the most prominent symptoms reported by breast cancer survivors is fatigue.
 It is a potential side-effect of surgery, radiation and chemotherapy, as well as the cancer itself.
 Poor nutrition, changes in sleep patterns, and other medical conditions like anemia and thyroid problems may also cause or worsen fatigue.